Please enable JavaScript in your browser to use this page.

 Temple Cloud

-Temple Cloud is one of several areas in our community-led Liveable Neighbourhood (LN) programme.
+Temple Cloud is one of several areas in our community-led Liveable Neighbourhood programme.
 It is a residential area, located along the A37 approximately 8.7 miles south west of Bath and 9.4 miles south of Bristol.

 Learn more about the LN programme including our aims and approaches.